Robertson Tunnel

 The Robertson Tunnel is a twin-bore light rail tunnel through the Tualatin Mountains west of Portland, Oregon, United States, used by the MAX Blue and Red Lines.
 The tunnel is 2.9 mi long and consists of twin 21 ft tunnels.
 There is one station within the tunnel at Washington Park, which at 79 m deep is the deepest subway station in the United States and the fifth-deepest in the world.
 Trains are in the tunnel for about 5 minutes, which includes a stop at the Washington Park station.
 The tunnel has won several worldwide engineering and environmental awards.
-It was placed into service September 12, 1998.
+It was placed into service on September 12, 1998.

 The tunnels pass through basalt layers up to 16 million years old.
 Due to variations in the rock composition, the tunnel curves mildly side to side and up and down to follow the best rock construction conditions.
 The tunnels vary from 80 to 300 feet (24–91 m) below the surface.
 A core sample taken during construction is on display with a timeline of local geologic history.

-The east tunnel entrance is near Vista Bridge at the edge of the Goose Hollow neighborhood at the foot of Washington Park.
+The east tunnel entrance is near the Vista Bridge at the edge of the Goose Hollow neighborhood at the foot of Washington Park.
 The west entrance is along U.S. Highway 26 just west of the Finley-Sunset Hills cemetery, about a mile east of the junction with Oregon Highway 217.